zhengyishen0/zhengyishen0.github.io/_posts/2023-08-18-ego-development-theory.md

 keywords:
   - Ego Development
   - Value Creation
-description: Ego Development Theory maps out the journey of human growth and provides a framework for us to understand ourselves, others, and the world we live in.
+description: A roadmap of the human growth journey and a framework for understanding ourselves, others, and the world we live in.
 ---

 > _Know Thyself – Socrates_